openssl/openssl/test/README.ssltest.md

 * ExpectedServerCertType, ExpectedClientCertType - the expected algorithm or curve of server or client certificate

-* ExpectedServerSignatureHash, ExpectedClientSignatureHash - the expected
+* ExpectedServerSignHash, ExpectedClientSignHash - the expected
   signing hash used by server or client certificate

+* ExpectedServerSignType, ExpectedClientSignType - the expected
+  signature type used by server or client when signing messages

 ## Configuring the client and server